ShenDezhou/googlesearch/README.md

-# googlesearch package
+# sogosearch package

-* Search highlighted word in Google.
+* Search highlighted word in Sogo.
 * You can search selected word using shortcut ctrl-shift-g.